woofi7/Outil-de-visualisation-evolution-des-traces-execution/.github/pull_request_template.md

 ## Description

-Décrivez les changements apportés par cette demande d'extraction (PR).
+Describe the changes made by this pull request (PR).

+## Issues Resolved

+Specify the GitHub issue numbers resolved by this PR (if applicable).

-## Problèmes résolus
+## Behavior Changes

-Indiquez les numéros des problèmes GitHub (issues) résolus par cette PR (le cas échéant).

-## Changements de comportement

-Décrivez les changements de comportement qui pourraient affecter les utilisateurs de votre application ou de votre code.
+Describe any behavior changes that could affect users of your application or code.

-## Capture(s) d'écran
+## Screenshots

-Ajoutez des captures d'écran pour illustrer les changements, le cas échéant.
+Add screenshots to illustrate the changes, if applicable.

-## Tests effectués
+## Tests Performed

-Indiquez les tests que vous avez effectués pour vérifier que les changements fonctionnent correctement.
+Specify the tests you have performed to verify that the changes work correctly.

-## Instructions de déploiement
+## Deployment Instructions

-Si des instructions de déploiement sont nécessaires, ajoutez-les ici.

-## Tâches à accomplir

-Listez les tâches qui doivent être accomplies avant que cette PR puisse être fusionnée.
+If deployment instructions are necessary, add them here.

+## Tasks to Complete

+List the tasks that need to be accomplished before this PR can be merged.

-## Conformité
+## Compliance

-- [ ] J'ai lu et accepté le [CODE DE CONDUITE](link to code of conduct).
-- [ ] Cette PR est conforme aux normes de codage du projet.
+- [ ] This PR complies with the project's coding standards.
-- [ ] Les tests ont été effectués et sont passés avec succès.
-- [ ] La documentation a été mise à jour, le cas échéant.
+- [ ] Tests have been performed and passed successfully.
+- [ ] Documentation has been updated, if applicable.